 What is Microservices Architecture in Cloud Computing

-Due to the prevalence of mobile computing in recent years, application developers have been forced to deliver activities fast and make modifications to programmes without total redeployment.
+Due to the prevalence of mobile computing in recent years, application developers have been forced to deliver activities quickly and modify programs without total redeployment.
 This has resulted in a new development paradigm known as “microservices.”

-Microservices, also known as microservices architecture, is a method of developing big applications using modular components or services.
+Microservices, or microservices architecture, is a method of developing big applications using modular components or services.
 Each module supports a single activity or business purpose and communicates with other sets of services via a simple, well-defined interface, such as an application programming interface (API).

 Microservices are small, self-contained components that execute specific tasks within an application and communicate with one another via APIs.
-In this article we will discuss about the benefits of microservices architecture in application development.
+This article will discuss the benefits of microservices architecture in application development.

 What is microservices architecture used for?

 Microservices are typically used to accelerate application development.
 Microservices architectures developed with Java are prevalent, particularly those implemented with Spring Boot.
 Microservices and service-oriented architecture are also frequently contrasted.
-Both share the same goal, which is to break down monolithic applications into smaller components, but their methodologies differ.
+Both share the same goal: to break down monolithic applications into smaller components, but their methodologies differ.

 Examples of Microservices Architecture in Cloud Computing